Swisscom: Governance

-Board of Directors
+Board of directors

 As of 31 December 2021, the Board of Directors comprised the following non-executive members:

-Group Executive Board
+Group executive board

-The following table shows the composition of the Group Executive Board as at 31 December 2021.
+The following table shows the composition of the Group Executive Board as at 1 Novembre 2023.

 Locations

 Swisscom is headquartered in Worblaufen.
 In addition, Swisscom owns 90 other office buildings in which around 18,000 Swisscom employees and partners throughout Switzerland work.
 Swisscom also operates 120 shops across Switzerland.

 Innovation

 Swisscom StartUp Challenge

-The Swisscom StartUp Challenge provides selected tech startups the opportunity to join a tailor-made week-long business acceleration program in Silicon Valley.
+The Swisscom StartUp Challenge provides selected tech startups the opportunity to join a week-long business acceleration program in Silicon Valley.
 The Challenge is organized in collaboration with VentureLab.

 Swisscom Ventures

-Through its venture capital arm, Swisscom promotes start-ups developing promising solutions in the field of information, communication and entertainment technology.
+Through its venture capital arm, Swisscom promotes start-ups developing solutions in the field of information, communication and entertainment technology.

-Corporate Social Responsibility

-Swisscom was ranked 20th in the Global 100 Most Sustainable Corporations in the World in 2015.
-Swisscom has been granted the Sustainability Award 2020 by World Finance as the world's most sustainable organisation in the telecommunications industry.

 Competition

-In the Swiss Telecommunication market, the main competitors are Sunrise UPC and Salt.
-In Italy, Swisscom’s main competitors are Telecom Italia (TIM), Vodafone Italy and Wind Tre.
+In the Swiss Telecommunication market, the main competitors are Sunrise and Salt.
+In Italy, Swisscom's main competitors are Telecom Italia (TIM), Vodafone Italy and Wind Tre.